spettersson/splunk4patientprivacy/data_guide.md

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk.
 Finally on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.

-To handle this diversity of different log formats, Splunk assigns each log format an unique **sourcetype**, allowing index-time processing to be tailored accordingly.
+To manage the diversity of log formats, Splunk typically assigns each log format a unique **sourcetype**, allowing index-time processing to be tailored accordingly.

 Rule of thumb:
-- Two log sources from the same system with different formats → Assign each log source an unique sourcetype
+- Two log sources from the same system with different formats → Assign each log source a unique sourcetype
 - Two log sources from the same system have the same format → Assign both log sources the same sourcetype
-- Two log sources from different systems have the same format → Assign each log source an unique sourcetype
+- Two log sources from different systems have the same format → Assign each log source a unique sourcetype

 ### **What is a Sourcetype?**